 These are just a few of the reasons to try out DTF for yourself.
 Don’t get us wrong, DTG is still a bit faster and cleaner process, but now you can choose which process fits the job without buying more equipment!

 Now let’s look at how it’s done.

-If you want to get started printing DTF on your Epson F2100, you just need a couple supplies.
+If you want to get started printing DTF on your Model X, you just need a couple supplies.
 Head over to the DTG Connection store to pick up some transfer sheets and white powder.
 We even have a FREE sample kit so you can try it out.

 We’ve created an additional blog post for instructions on printing DTF on the DTG-C Model X printer here.